SinisterSpatula/RetroflagGpiGuides/AdvancedControlFramework.md

 present in the GPi case (such as L2 and R2).
 Wherever possible, the hotkeys have been mapped to mimic Libretro controls, i.e. select+start to exit, select+R to save state, etc.
-You will find a script installed in the Retropie section of Emulation Station, called control_updater_menu, which will allow you to download updates to the control scheme.
+You will find a script installed in the Retropie section of Emulation Station, called Controllertools/control_updater_menu, which will allow you to download updates to the control scheme.
 This way, rather than downloading a new GPi image or installing the software yourself, you can download new controller setups or even support for additional emulators.